Easter Egg Symmetry Painting (with Free Printable!)

 This simple, kid-friendly Easter project creates lovely prints you won’t mind putting up on your walls!
-Download our free Easter egg printable to make your own fun and colourful artwork using symmetry painting!
+Download our free Easter egg printable to make your own fun and colorful artwork using symmetry painting!

 Looking for more Easter inspiration?
 Check out these fun Easter-themed projects that you can do at home with your kids using our free printable!